System Plan

 Thank You

-by Valerie, over 5 years ago
+by Valerie, about 6 years ago

 As a teenager, finding something to do with friends on a small budget with limited options and not far from home could be a challenge.
 Not all kids have sports or other activities to occupy them.
 Fortunately we discovered a few hours hiking the trails in the woods or enjoying the beaches and open spaces were fun, healthy and affordable.
 Now I enjoy all these and more with my own kids, and I want to say thank you to the Parks for this.